Skip Ribbon Commands

 There are six Regional Commissions (Africa, Americas, East Asia and the Pacific, South Asia, Europe and the Middle East) which meet at least once a year.
 These meetings allow Member States to maintain contact with each other and with the Secretariat between sessions of the General Assembly, at which they present their proposals and voice their concerns.
 Each Regional Commission is composed of all full members and all associate members of its region.
 Portugal is part of the Regional Commission for Europe which currently has 42 Member States + 2 affiliate members (Flanders and Madeira).

-// COMMITTEES
+// Committees

 • Cooperation